 The pub has been awarded a Michelin star for nine years in a row and has been named runners up in the Copa Jerez Sherry finals 2016 where eight finalists competed against each other in a live head-to-head challenge at the Restaurant Show.

-The Nut Tree menu changes on a regular basis to make the most out of the best ingredients available.
+The menu changes on a regular basis to make the most out of the best ingredients available.

-Dishes include plancha grilled diver-caught scallops with cauliflower and curry oil (£16) and a torte of braised shoulder and roast best end of lamb with olive purée, anchovies and jus nicoise (£26).
+Expect the likes of plancha grilled diver-caught scallops with cauliflower and curry oil and a torte of braised shoulder and roast best end of lamb with olive purée, anchovies and jus nicoise on the menu.

 Ingredients along with many house-made products such as smoked salmon, bread and meat from the rare breed Gloucester Old Spots in the garden, are carefully sourced.